 Long story short: Data can and should be your best friend.
 The right customer success metrics will provide clear insight into exactly why a customer behaved the way they did and how you can repeat or prevent the outcome in the future.

-However, when put to the test, this isn’t always the case for SaaS businesses.
+However, when put to the test, this isn’t always the case for every SaaS business.

-Of the two-thirds of companies with a formalized customer success initiative, only 32% believe their use of data is helping them capture a competitive advantage, as found by business research group Business Over Broadway.
+Of the two-thirds of companies with a formalized customer success initiative, only 32% believe their use of data is helping them capture a competitive advantage and improve customer health, as found by business research group Business Over Broadway.

 After everything we’ve discussed, how can that be?